EOSIO/eosio-swift/README.md

 Response structs for the alpha release are incomplete.
 Some responses will only return the `_rawResponse`.
 We aim to continue improving response marshalling.
 And we invite you to [help us improve](#want-to-help) responses too.

-## What's Next for the SDK?

-We're always looking for ways to improve EOSIO SDK for Swift.
-Here are a few ideas around how we'd like to see the library progress.
-Check out our [#enhancement Issues](/../../issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) for more.

-* Improve RPC response marshalling; build out new and existing response structs
-* Make Transaction properties immutable once signatures are present
-* Add networking enhancements to the default RPC provider (_e.g._, retry logic, endpoint failover, offline handling)
-* Improve general error handling
-* Add MacOS support and other targets

 ## Want to help?

 Interested in contributing?
 That's awesome!
 Here are some [Contribution Guidelines](./CONTRIBUTING.md) and the [Code of Conduct](./CONTRIBUTING.md#conduct).

+We're always looking for ways to improve EOSIO SDK for Swift.
+Check out our [#enhancement Issues](/../../issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) for ways you can pitch in.

 ## License